-13 Navigate to a directory other than the default MotionBuilderTutorials directory and save the file as My\Pepe\rigged
+7 Navigate to a directory other than the default MotionBuilderTutorials directory and save the file as My_Pepe .

-Import and characterize a 3ds Max Character in MotionBuilder
+Characterize a 3ds Max Character in MotionBuilder

-In the following procedure, you import into MotionBuilder the My\Pepe.FBX file you saved in the previous procedure (Export a 3ds Max character (page 125)).
-The Pepe character is a 3ds Max biped, with only a mesh and materials, so some of this procedure is similar to the Import and characterize a 3ds Max biped in MotionBuilder (page 116).
-After importing your Character, you characterize it.
+In the following procedure, you characterize the My_Pepe.FBX file you saved in the previous procedure (Export a 3ds Max character (page 146)).
+The Pepe character is a 3ds Max biped, with only a mesh and materials.